 - Sour cream + milk: Sweeter and breadier.
 Perhaps more milk is needed to thin out the batter.
 The taste was similar to the real thing.

-- Almond milk + lemon juice: The batter and pancake was thin with noticeable holes.
-It had a slight nutty flavor.
+- Almond milk + lemon juice: The batter and pancake were thin with noticeable holes.
+It had a slightly nutty flavor.

 CONCLUSION